dspeterson/dory/doc/detailed_config.md

              UNIX domain datagrams.
 This limit does NOT apply to messages sent by UNIX domain stream socket or local TCP (see maxStreamMsgSize).
              Input datagrams larger than this value will be discarded.
-             Suffix k may be used to specify a value, where k means "multiply by 1024".
+             Suffixes k or m may be used to specify a value, where k means "multiply by 1024" and m means "multiply by (1024 * 1024)".
           -->
         <maxDatagramMsgSize value="64k" />